Kreyol Essence Oil Update | Shark Tank Season 11

 Is Kreyol Essence selling as well as the entrepreneurs believed it would?
 Keep reading our Shark Tank Kreyol Essence update to find out.

 Research for our Kreyol Essence update revealed good news!
 The company is doing better exceedingly well, and better than ever before.
+In 2023, the company is pulling in an estimated $4 million in revenue per year.

 You can find the other company updates from Season 11 Episode 11 here: